- Apply to program and once accepted register for course (IDS-205)*

 - Federal background check conducted through Chemawa Indian School

 - Email an electronic copy of your resume and cover letter to Professor Rebecca Dobkins at email@example.com

 Spring Information Sessions:

 CHEMAWA INDIAN SCHOOL PARTNERSHIP PROGRAM

 The Program brings Willamette University undergraduates to the Chemawa campus during the Evening Tutorial, Chemawa's defined study period, Monday through Thursday.
 Willamette students work together with Chemawa staff and Peer Tutors to meet student needs.
 Tutoring covers basic subject areas such as language arts, math, science, and social studies.
 There is often a great need for tutors who are skilled in advanced math (Geometry, Algebra II) and science (Biology, Physics).
+An important dimension of the Partnership Program is the informal mentoring and relationship-building that grows from the interaction between Chemawa and Willamette students.
+While academic development is stressed, equally important is the development of mutual understanding and appreciation of peoples and cultures.
 Participants also host Chemawa students on the Willamette campus for various events, including Indian Country Conversations presentations, MLK Celebrations, college visits, and sports games.